sania786345/Uber-Trip-Analysis-PowerBI/README.md

 Digital payments are more popular than cash
 Day trips contribute more than night trips
 Specific locations consistently generate high demand

-📂 Files Included
-Power BI Dashboard (.pbix)
-Dataset (.csv / .xlsx)
-README documentation

-🚀 How to Use
-Download the .pbix file
-Open it in Power BI Desktop
-Refresh data (if required)
-Interact with filters and visuals to explore insights

 🙌 Acknowledgement
 This project was created as part of my learning journey in Data Analytics & Power BI, with guidance from online resources and tutorials.